Linux-RISC/IRIX-diskless-workstation/README.md

 <ul>
   <li>1.
 Read the troubleshooting section of "Diskless Workstation Administration Guide" https://irix7.com/techpubs/007-0855-080.pdf</li>
   <li>2.
 Check the variables in Command Monitor</li>
   <li>3.
 Check names an the client IP in file /home/irix/i/diskless/client/client_name/etc/hosts.
-Keep in mind that the client IP will be assigned using DHCP and updated in the hosts file, this will create boot problems.
-Disable DHCP running "chkconfig dhcp off".</li>
+Keep in mind that the client IP will be assigned using DHCP on boot and updated in the hosts file, this will create boot problems.
+Disable DHCP running "chkconfig autoconfig_ipaddress off" on the diskless client, and restore values in Command Monitor and in hosts.</li>
   <li>4.
 Check the paths and the server IP in file /home/irix/i/diskless/client/client_name/etc/fstab</li>
 </ul>